sstott09/14-HandlebarBurger/README.md

 In order to run, you will need to prime your database:

-**Step One: Open MySQL Workbench.
+**Step One:<br>Open MySQL Workbench.
 You will want to be sure you are connected to a root database using port 3306.
 If the port is different, then the code will need to be altered.**

-**Step Two: Run the script in schema.sql.
+**Step Two:<br>Run the script in schema.sql.
 This will setup an empty table that will hold all of the information.
 Note: once you have loaded data, you will not want to run this again as it will drop any existing database.**

-**Step Three: To prime the database with some initial data, run seeds.sql.
+**Step Three:<br<To prime the database with some initial data, run seeds.sql.
 Skip this step if you would prefer to start the application without any burgers.**

-**Step Four: Create a file named .env, add the following to it, replacing the comment with your root password to MySQL (no quotes):**
+**Step Four:<br>Create a file named .env, add the following to it, replacing the comment with your root password to MySQL (no quotes):**

 # SQL Password
 SQL_PASSWORD = //enter password here - no quotes are needed